 The classification assay field is attracting a lot of attention these days, as part of the personalized therapy trend, especially in the case of targeted therapies.
 It is now clearer than ever that there are subgroups of patients that respond differently to a given treatment.
 Consequently, there is a need for predicting factors such as response to treatment and risk of recurrence, so that an optimal treatment is tailored for each patient on an individual basis.
 For example, Herceptin® and Tykerb® are effective only in a subset of breast cancer patients, therefore, identifying the right patients is crucial.
 Rosetta expects to submit three classification assays for regulatory approval already this year.

 The first of these assays was already submitted for regulatory approval by Rosetta and its partner, The Columbia University Medical Center (CUMC).
 This assay is designed to differentiate between two subtypes of non-small cell lung cancer (NSCLC): squamous and non-squamous NSCLC.
 Until recently, both subtypes were treated the same way, but the introduction of Avastin® and other antiangiogenic agents made the distinction between the two a necessity.
 Squamous patients who receive Avastin have a high risk (31%) of developing serious life-threatening bleeding from the lung.
 As a result, Avastin is used only in patients with non-squamous lung cancer.
 In the majority of cases the distinction between the two subtypes is easily done by a pathologist, based on morphological differences and known protein markers, but there are cases where the distinction is challenging either because the tumor is not fully differentiated or because there is a mix of both subtypes.
 In these cases, which are estimated to represent 5%-15% of cases, there is a true need for an objective and “digital” marker that can identify squamous tumors unequivocally.
 Moreover, the availability of such a test may lead health insurers to oblige doctors to use it in some cases in order to make sure they do not pay for the administration of a very expensive drug to the wrong patients.
 Hospitals and pathology labs, on their end, might prefer to use such a test to protect themselves from potential lawsuits.
 With respect to commercial opportunity, the overall market is substantial, as Avastin is given as first line therapy for stage IIIB and IV patients.
 Out of 60 thousand patients who are candidates for Avastin every year, at least several thousands might need this kit.
 These kind of diagnostic products typically cost $3000, so even a 5% penetration rate should result in sales of $9 million per year.
-The company is also evaluating the launch of this product in
+The company is also evaluating the launch of this product in Europe and other regions, which might triple the addressable market in a short period of time.

 The second diagnostic product the company expects to submit for regulatory approval this year is a test designed to differentiate mesothelioma from other types of cancers that may develop or spread to the lung and pleura.
 Mesothelioma is a unique type of lung cancer that typically develops as a result of exposure to asbestos.
 There is currently no individual marker that provides a reliable distinction between mesothelioma and other cancers, instead, a panel of 10-12 markers is used.
 Though these markers are generally efficient in identifying mesothelioma from the majority of lung cancers, their accuracy decreases when it comes to metastases from other tumor types such as ovarian and kidney cancers.
 Since mesothelioma is treated differently from other types of malignancies, it must be accurately identified.
 In addition, because mesothelioma is strongly associated with exposure to asbestos, other important legal and financial issues are at stake, as patients may wish to seek compensation from those considered to be liable.
 Researchers at Rosetta and NYU found that mesothelioma can be accurately identified by using only two miRNAs.
 This may be cheaper than the large amounts of markers currently used.